CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 ### General Tips

 - Practice regularly (daily if possible)
-- Review your weak areas
+- Complete entire playlists rather than jumping around
 - Use AI feedback to identify knowledge gaps
 - Don't rush - accuracy matters more than speed initially